-- Preview Email Newsletter

 WASHINGTON, July 25 -- Voices for Vermont's Children has submitted a public comment letter to the U.S. Department of Agriculture (USDA) expressing serious concerns about the proposed National Supplemental Nutrition Assistance Program (SNAP) Information Database.
 The organization emphasizes the potential negative impacts the database could have on the privacy of SNAP participants and the integrity of the program itself.

-The mission of Voices for Vermont's Children is to advocate for public polic more ST
+The mission of Voices for Vermont's Children is to advocate for public policies that improve the lives of children and youth. more ST

 Willapa-Grays Harbor Oyster Growers Association Urge Army Corps to Clarify Nationwide Permit 48 for Shellfish Mariculture (10)